plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.2.5 Prioritizing Your Attention

-Whenever you have time available to act in a Role, you are responsible for considering the Next-Actions you could take, and executing whichever you believe would add the most value to the Organization.
+Whenever you have time available to act in a Role, you are responsible for considering the Next-Actions you could take, and executing whichever you believe would add the most value to the Organisation.
 In assessing that, you must integrate any relative prioritizations and Strategies of the Circle holding your Role, as well as any acting upon that Circle itself.
 If you intend to prioritize in a way that is substantially opposed to these priorities, you must notify the relevant Circle Leads of your intent.

 If the Governance of a Circle includes a deadline specifying when something must be done by, you do not necessarily have to meet that deadline.
 Instead, you must interpret it as an official Circle prioritization of any actions needed to hit that deadline over any other actions for that Circle.
 A Circle Lead or another Role or process with the authority to judge Circle priorities may overrule this prioritization.

 ### 2.3 Duties to Other Role-Fillers

-As a Role Lead, you have the following duties to all others filling Roles in the Organization.
-These duties only apply when the other party is acting on behalf of one of their own Roles in the Organization, and names that Role on request.
+As a Role Lead, you have the following duties to all others filling Roles in the Organisation.
+These duties only apply when the other party is acting on behalf of one of their own Roles in the Organisation, and names that Role on request.

 #### 2.3.1 Duty of Transparency